Efficient Reachability Analysis of Closed-Loop Systems with Neural Network Controllers: Introduction

 Despite the importance of analyzing closed-loop behavior, much of the recent work on formal NN analysis has focused on NNs in isolation (e.g., for image classification)~\cite{Ehlers_2017, Katz_2017, Huang_2017b,Lomuscio_2017,Tjeng_2019,Gehr_2018}, with an emphasis on efficiently relaxing NN nonlinearities~\cite{gowal2018effectiveness,Weng_2018,singh2018fast,zhang2018efficient,Wong_2018,Raghunathan_2018,fazlyab2019safety}.
 On the other hand, closed-loop system reachability has been studied for decades, but traditional approaches, such as Hamilton-Jacobi methods~\cite{tomlin2000game,bansal2017hamilton}, do not consider NNs in the loop.

 A handful of recent works~\cite{dutta2019reachability,huang2019reachnn,fan2020reachnn,ivanov2019verisig,xiang2020reachable,hu2020reach} propose methods that compute forward reachable sets of closed-loop systems with NN controllers.
 A key challenge is in maintaining computational efficiency while still providing tight bounds on the reachable sets.
-Moreover, the literature typically assumes that the system dynamics are known perfectly, with no stochasticity.
+Moreover, the literature typically assumes perfect knowledge of system dynamics, with no stochasticity.

-To address the primary challenge of computational efficiency, we re-formulate the semi-definite program (SDP) from~\cite{hu2020reach} as a linear program and leverage tools from~\cite{zhang2018efficient}.
+To address the primary challenge of computational efficiency, we re-formulate the semi-definite program (SDP) from~\cite{hu2020reach} as a linear program (LP) and leverage tools from~\cite{zhang2018efficient}.
 While this relaxation provides substantial improvement in computational efficiency, it also introduces some conservatism.
 Thus, the proposed algorithm trades off some computational efficiency for bound tightness by partitioning the input set, as motivated by~\cite{xiang2018reachable}.
 Finally, the proposed framework considers measurement and process noise throughout the formulation, thus being more amenable to applications on real, uncertain closed-loop systems.

-The contributions of this work are: (i) a convex optimization formulation of reachability analysis for closed-loop systems with NN controllers, providing a computationally efficient method for verifying safety properties, (ii) the use of input set partitioning techniques to provide tight bounds on the reachable set even for large initial state sets, (iii) a framework that considers measurement and process noise, which improves the applicability to real systems with uncertainty, and (iv) numerical comparisons with~\cite{hu2020reach} showing 10$\times$ tighter accuracy in $\frac{1}{2}$ the computation time, and an application on quadrotor dynamics subject to noise.
+This work's contributions include: (i) a convex optimization formulation of reachability analysis for closed-loop systems with NN controllers, providing a computationally efficient method for verifying safety properties, (ii) the use of input set partitioning techniques to provide tight bounds on the reachable sets despite large initial state sets, (iii) the consideration of measurement and process noise, which improves the applicability to real systems with uncertainty, and (iv) numerical comparisons with~\cite{hu2020reach} showing 10$\times$ tighter accuracy in $\frac{1}{2}$ the computation time via LP and partitioning, and an application on noisy quadrotor dynamics.